papis/papis/doc/source/default-settings.rst

     A list of checks that are performed by default.

+.. papis-config:: doctor-default-checks-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of checks that extend the default ones from :confval:`doctor-default-checks`.
+    This list extends instead of overwriting the given checks.

 .. papis-config:: doctor-keys-missing-keys

     A list of keys used by the ``keys-missing`` check.
 The check will show an error if these keys are not present in a document.

+.. papis-config:: doctor-keys-missing-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-keys-missing-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-duplicated-keys-keys

     A list of keys used by the ``duplicated-keys`` check.
 The check will show an error if the value of these keys is duplicated across multiple documents.

+.. papis-config:: doctor-duplicated-keys-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-duplicated-keys-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-duplicated-values-keys